truth table: Binary Operations 1

 True if the first input is False

-False if the above condition is not met
+False if the above condition is NOT met

 I add an assertion for the next case, which is when the first input is False and the second input is False, to test_converse_non_implication in